 When a person gets a massage they can choose the therapist, frequency and modality.
 They can go as often or as little as they like and for any reason or for no reason at all.
 Massage is a great way to reduce stress and muscle tension and weekly massage can do wonders for a person’s overall health.

-LOOKING FOR MEDICAL MASSAGE IN SAINT CLOUD, LAKE NONA or KISSIMMEE?
-We've got you covered.
+LOOKING FOR MEDICAL MASSAGE IN ST. CLOUD, LAKE NONA or KISSIMMEE?

 Medical massage aka "manual therapy" is a targeted massage modality to address pain, injury and dysfunction.
 Where it differs from massage is that the patient is evaluated by a physician (MD, physical therapist, acupuncturist or chiropractor) and a treatment plan is created with the intent to restore or dramatically improve function.
 The treatment plan often involves a variety of modalities ranging from manual therapy to ultrasound therapy.